Kahn/freetel/fdmdv2-dev/README.txt

     [X] space bar keys PTT when entering text info box [X] checksum based txt reception
         + only print if valid
+    [X] IC7200 audio breakup
     [ ] short varicode doesn't work
         + #ifdef-ed out for now
         + cld be broken in freedv_api
+    [X] On 700 audio sounds tinny and clicky when out of sync compared to 1600 why?
+        + clue: only when analog not pressed
+        + this was 7.5 to 8kHz interpolator bug
+    [X] spectrum and waterfall scale changes when analog pressed [ ] ocassional test frames error counter goes crazy [ ] 700 syncs up to 1000Hz sine waves
+        + shouldn't trigger sync logic, will be a problem with carriers [ ] "clip" led, encourage people to adjust gain to hit that occ when speaking

 [ ] FreeDV 700 improvements
     [ ] bpf filter after clipping to remove clicks
         [ ] tcohpsk first, measure PAPR, impl loss
     [ ] error masking
+        [ ] C version
+        [ ] training off air?
+Switchable?
         [ ] excitation params
         [ ] training
     [ ] plotting other demod stats like ch ampl and phase ests [ ] profile with perf, different libresample routine [ ] check for occassional freedv 700 loss of sync
         + scatter seems to jump
+    [ ] switchable diversity (narrowband) option
+        + measure difference on a few channels
+        + blog

 [X] win32
     [X] X-compile works